 Do you want to change the type of an existing field in an existing Gravity Forms?
-This handy little snippet does the trick.
+There are multiple ways to achieve this.

 To change the field type using our snippet follow this steps: